-Add the abovementioned amount of all the ingredients in a capsule and take the capsule once a day.
+Add the abovementioned essential oils in a capsule, fill up with olive oil and take the capsule once a day.

 Using a spray gets you fast relief from pain.
 The essential oils you can use in the spray include Wintergreen, Lavender, Geranium, Frankincense and Marjoram.
 Here is a recipe for instant relief in painful skin conditions like Shingles:

 Add all the above ingredients in a 4-ounce spray bottle, add fractionated coconut oil and spray over the affected location as frequently as required to relieve the pain.
 Shake well before every use.

 Add all the above ingredients in a 1-ounce spray bottle with fractionated coconut oil and spray over the affected areas.